rfibigr/api_test/README.md

 ```

 GET /file/sorted
-List of file sorted by ascii order
+List all the files in the current directory by ascending file name.

 GET /file/{id}
-Detail file detail for a specific Id
+Get file information by id

 GET /file/isdir
-List all the directory
+List all the directories

 GET /path
-return a string with the current path
+return a string with the current directory
 ```
 "file:///"
 ```